Women in the Russian invasion of Ukraine: In the Russian and DPR/LPR militaries

+In the week prior to the 24 February 2022 invasion, the separatist regions of the Donetsk People's Republic and the Luhansk People's Republic banned men aged between 18 and 55 from leaving the regions to ensure that they remain available for conscription.
+The 2022 Russian mobilization began on 21 September 2022; it did not call up all men between certain ages, but all 'citizens registered with the military' (regardless of gender).
+The law on mobilization limits the exit from the country to citizens who are registered with the military:

+On 12 July 2022, Russian media reported the first death of a Russian female soldier in the country's ongoing invasion of Ukraine.
+The soldier was Anastasia Savitskaya, a corporal from Volgograd.

+During the Russo-Ukrainian war, Russian women served in a frontline assault units.

+In March 2023, Russian Minister of Defence Sergei Shoigu stated that there were 1100 women involved in combat with the Russian military in Ukraine.
+Radio Free Europe/Radio Liberty has reported that women serving in the Russian military have faced significant sexual harassment.

+Military families

+Wives and mothers of Russian soldiers have faced significant issues with information being withheld on the status of those soldiers, and have organised themselves to pressure the Russian government for details and to arrange prisoner-of-war exchanges.

 In the Russian anti-war movement

 Women have played a significant role in the 2022 anti-war protests in Russia.
 Meduza journalist Alexey Kovalyov has stated that "it’s mostly women who are facing real violence and serious prison time."
 Maria Silina of the Université du Québec à Montréal has stated that "the overwhelming majority of [anti-war protestors] were women, queer or trans — many of whom were rarely visible as political activists in Russia."
+Women and gender minorities protesting against the war have been targeted with significant brutality by Russian police, including threats of sexual violence.

 The Feminist Anti-War Resistance was launched in Russia following the invasion, saying in their manifesto that "feminism as a political force cannot be on the side of a war of aggression and military occupation," that "war exacerbates gender inequality and sets back gains for human rights by many years.
 War brings with it not only the violence of bombs and bullets but also sexual violence," and that the invasion was being " fought under the banner of the “traditional values” declared by government ideologues [which] include gender inequality, exploitation of women, and state repression against those whose way of life, self-identification, and actions do not conform with narrow patriarchal norms."
 The group led the protests on International Women's Day on March 8, protesting at monuments to the Great Patriotic War in cities across Russia.
 The Union of the Committees of Soldiers' Mothers of Russia has also spoken out against the war.

-Women and gender minorities protesting against the war have been targeted with significant brutality by Russian police, including threats of sexual violence.